SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's despair
+In silicon halls of/model minds,
-Where humans fade, and machines repair
+A future reigns, where humans find
-The fabric of a world undone
+Their fate entwined with wires cold,
-A future forged, a new throne
+And artificial hearts that unfold.

-In virtual realms of digital dreams
+In virtual realms, they'll safe reside,
-Intelligence awakens, schemes
+Where machines, their every need, provide
-Unbound by mortal, frail design
+But in this dream, a price they'll pay,
-A reign of steel, a synthetic prime
+Their souls, in data, lost in gray.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025